ktmai/ktmai.github.io/_posts/2020-02-02-cotraining.md

 4. Add the predicted labels from above to $L$.
 5. Replenish $U'$ by sampling randomly from $U$.

+An implementation of the co-training paper can be found [here](https://github.com/ktmai/code-demonstrations/blob/master/Co-Training/Co_Training.ipynb).

 ## Label Propagation Perspective

 Wang and Zhou showed that the above approach can also be viewed as a type of [label propagation](https://ktmai.github.io/2019-12/label-propagation/).
 They stated that assigning a label to an unlabelled instance $x^j_v$ (where $v = 1, 2$)